Marcus Oshiro

-Marcus R. Oshiro (born April 24, 1959 in Honolulu, Hawaii) is an American politician and a Democratic member of the Hawaii House of Representatives since January 16, 2013 representing District 46.
-Oshiro consecutively served from January 1995 until 2013 in the District 40 and 39 seats.
+Marcus R. Oshiro (born April 24, 1959 in Honolulu, Hawaii) is an American politician who was a Democratic member of the Hawaii House of Representatives from 1994 to 2017.
+Oshiro consecutively served from November 1994 until 2012 in the District 40 and 39 seats, and 2012 until 2017 for District 46.
+He is the son of former state representative Robert C. Oshiro.

+In 2017, Governor of Hawaii David Ige appointed Lei Learmont to succeed him when he joined the Hawai‘i Labor Relations Board.

 Education

 Oshiro earned his BA from the University of Hawaii at Manoa and his JD from Willamette University College of Law.
 He was a member of the inaugural 1997 class of the Pacific Century Fellows.